The following questions will be updated as we get more answers.

 We have been gathering info and observation reports from our network of Riverwatchers and the general public and sharing those with authorities to assist in determining a cause for the fish kill.

-We were also on site Wednesday and Thursday to observe the aftermath, and speak with witnesses and media.
+We were also on site on July 10, 11, 19 and 29 to observe the aftermath, and speak with witnesses and media.

 When contacted by Environment and Climate Change Canada, we provided them with all the information we had collected.

-We remain in regular contact with local, provincial, and federal authorities to ask what steps are being taken to identify the cause and inform the public.
+We remain in regular contact with local, provincial, and federal authorities to provide additional information we receive and ask what steps are being taken to identify the cause and inform the public.

 What has Ottawa Riverkeeper been saying to media?

-As stewards and defenders of a clean Ottawa River watershed, we continue to engage with media on this issue to inform the public of the latest developments.
-Here are some of media reports where we are quoted:
+As stewards and defenders of a clean Ottawa River watershed, we continue to engage with media on this issue to inform the public about the latest developments, and hold authorities to account.
+Our Executive Director and Director of Science and Policy have given interviews in English and French to several media outlets, including, CBC, Radio-Canada, Global News, Le Droit, The Ottawa Citizen, TVA Gatineau, CTV, CFRA, COGECO, 1310News.

 What can citizens do?

-If you were in the Masson-Angers area on July 8 or 9 and saw something unusual on or near the water, contact our Pollution Hotline to report it.
+If you were in the Masson-Anger area on one of the days an incident occurred and saw something unusual on or near the water, contact our Pollution Hotline to report it.
 We have a form on our website where you can post your observations.
 We review every report and contact relevant authorities to help to find a solution to problems brought to our attention.

 Ottawa Riverkeeper is a charitable organization.
 If you are interested in supporting our Pollution Hotline, or our other initiatives, please consider making a donation.
 We rely on individual donors who care about the river to have the capacity to respond to events such as this one.

-Is it safe to swim in the river?
+Is it safe to swim and fish in the river?

 Is it safe for area residents to drink their tap water?

-Yes, this incident has not impacted water treatment operations.
+Yes, these incidents have not impacted water treatment operations.
 The municipality of Rockland issued a statement confirming that water quality remains unaffected.